OluwaseunF/GitHub-Project-repository/README.md

 ### Date created
-04-17-2020
+06-08-2020

 ### Project Title
 bikeshare project

 ### Description
 Python is used to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
-A script is used that takes in raw input to create an interactive experience in the terminal to present these statistics.
+An interactive environment was built where a user chooses the data and filter for a dataset to analysze.

 ### Files used
 bikeshare.py